On drift parameter estimation for reflected fractional Ornstein-Uhlenbeck processes: Introduction

-Our main results are concerned with extending the aforementioned estimators \eqref{0.5}, \eqref{1.2} and their respective statistical properties to the case when the system is driven by a fractional Brownian motion with $H\in (0, 1/2)\cup(1/2,1)$.
+Our main results are concerned with extending the aforementioned estimators \eqref{0.5}, \eqref{1.2} and their respective statistical properties to the case when the system is driven by a fractional Brownian motion with $H\in (0, \frac12) \cup (\frac12, 1)$.
 We establish uniform exponential moment estimates of the RFOU process, which, in conjunction with certain integral representations and the fundamental martingales of fractional Brownian motions, leads to two types of fractional Girsanov formulas.
 Then, we obtain the standard MLE and prove its strong consistency and asymptotic normality.
 Furthermore, we derive the explicit expression for the sequential MLE and show that it is unbiased, uniformly normally distributed (over the entire parameter space which is the real line), and efficient in the mean square error sense.

 The rest of the paper is organized as follows.
 In Section \ref{moti}, we provide a brief discussion and derivation about how the RFOU model can naturally arise in the applications.
 Section \ref{prim} is devoted to preliminaries on fractional Brownian motion and fractional calculus that are necessary in our analysis.
-In Section \ref{tran}, we prove an important transformation result between a fractional Brownian motion and a standard Brownian motion, which is crucial in proving the equivalence of the two derived Girsanov formulas in the later section.
-We then investigate in Section \ref{paraest} the standard maximum likelihood estimator of the drift parameter and prove its strong consistency and asymptotic normality.
+In Section \ref{paraest}, we establish a Girsanov theorem for the RFOU process in Theorem \ref{Girsanov2} and obtain the standard maximum likelihood estimator of the drift parameter, and then prove its strong consistency and asymptotic normality.
+We also develop an equivalent version of the Girsanov theorem in Theorem \ref{Girsanov1}, directly from Theorem \ref{Girsanov2} by using the transformation result { introduced in Section \ref{fbm}}.
 In Section \ref{seq}, we derive the explicit formulas for the sequential maximum likelihood estimator and its mean squared error by assuming the process is observed until a certain information reaches a specified precision level.
 The sequential estimator is shown to be unbiased, uniformly normally distributed, and efficient in the mean square error sense.
+Finally, in the Appendix we provide an independent, more direct proof for Theorem \ref{Girsanov1} and an auxiliary result for fractional Brownian motion.